gilbertek/shortly/README.md

 Deployable on heroku

 # How you came up with the short URL scheme
+Using randomize strings 36 to the power of 5

 # Future improvements you would make with more time
+Need to add validations